annotation/text-fabric/tf/docs/about/faq.md

 ### Internal Server Error!

-When the TF browser opens with an Internal Server error, the most likely reason is that the TF kernel has not started up without errors.
+When the TF browser opens with an Internal Server error, the most likely reason is that the TF webserver has not started up without errors.

 Look back at the terminal or command prompt where you started `text-fabric`.